 Marta Skorczyńska, your logistical support during this training, and the project coordinator.
 Non-formal education trainer, certified in applied drama methodology.
 In her work finding inspiration in voice and body training, coaching and solution focused approach, and educational games.
 Graduate from Psychology and Social Animation studies in Gdansk University.
 Providing psychological support to EVS volunteers, also supporting and monitoring their learning process.
 Experienced in communication topics and managing multi-cultural groups.

 It’s the third largest city in Poland, located in the center part of our country.
 There is an airport, railway station and bus station nearby the city center. Łódź is an important academic and cultural center full of different kinds of musical, theatrical, literary, art and movie events. Łódź has a postindustrial history and it is going through the challenges of a city that is re-establishing its identity.
 Now the city is focusing on unwinding its potential by developing inside the creative industry sector.

-You will be staying at «Jedliczanka», a guest house located 18,5 km from Łódź, in a heart of the Grotniki forest.
-You will be accommodated in a room with one or two other participants, with a private bathroom.
-All the rooms are upstairs, on the first or second floor, where you can get only with stairs.
-Our main working space is located downstairs.
+We stayed at «Jedliczanka», a guest house located 18,5 km from Łódź, in a heart of the Grotniki forest.
+People were accommodated in a room with one or two other participants, with a private bathroom.